porterhau5/bash-honeyport/README.md

 TODO
 ----
 * Incorporate something equivalent for ubuntu/debian
-* Put some more general checks in (e.g., valid input params, port is not in use)
+* Put some more general checks in (e.g., valid input params)